 The specific purpose of the IIP was to aid and inform discussions of the issue questions to be addressed during relicensing.
 Because the Plenary Group's issue question identification process was conducted largely by active participants in the ALP, SMUD also hosted two public meetings in July 2001 to receive input from the general public.
-Issue identification was completed by November 2001, the issues were then transferred to the various TWGs for study plan development.
+Issue identification for the existing Project was completed by November 2001, the issues were then transferred to the various TWGs for study plan development.
 The Technical Working Groups that have been formed to date include: (1) aquatic resources (which includes geomorphology and hydrology), (2) terrestrial resources, (3) cultural resources, (4) recreation and aesthetic resources, (5) land use, and (6) socioeconomic resources.
 In May 2003, SMUD decided to include the construction and operation of a new development - the proposed Iowa Hill Pumped Storage Development - in its relicensing proposal.
 The initial IIP referenced the possibility that the Iowa Hill Development may be included in the relicensing because it was under review by SMUD.
 A separate Initial Information Package for the Iowa Hill Development was issued in mid-2003, which included more detailed information.
 Since then, SMUD and the ALP participants have begun the process of identifying issues and developing study plans associated with the proposed Iowa Hill Development.
+SMUD has also issued an updated project description for the Iowa Hill Development and most of the Iowa Hill studies have begun.

 Concurrent with the UARP relicensing process, a separate relicensing process is underway for the Chili Bar Project (FERC Project No. 2155) which is owned and operated by Pacific Gas & Electric Company (PG&E).
 The existing license for the Chili Bar Project expires on the same date as the UARP original license - July 31, 2007.
 The Chili Bar Project is a seven (7) megawatt hydroelectric facility that largely operates on a water-available basis determined by UARP operation during the summer regulated-flow period.
-Its primary function is to operate as a regulating reservoir, with water discharging from White Rock Powerhouse flowing directly into Chili Bar Reservoir.
-SMUD and PG&E are cooperating on joint environmental relicensing studies, activities, and tasks as described in Section 8.0 of this document.
-The combined operations of the UARP and Chili Bar Project effect the 20-mile reach of the South Fork American River between Chili Bar Dam and Folsom Lake.
+Its primary function is to operate as a re-regulating reservoir, with water discharging from White Rock Powerhouse flowing directly into Chili Bar Reservoir.
+SMUD and PG&E are cooperating on joint environmental relicensing studies, activities, and tasks as described in Section 7.0 of this document.
+The combined operations of the UARP and Chili Bar Project affect the 19.1-mile reach of the South Fork American River between Chili Bar Dam and Folsom Lake.